Updated on

 Feature 23andMe AncestryDNA

-⌛ Turnaround Time 4 to 6 weeks Within 8 weeks
+Turnaround Time 4-6 weeks Up to 6 weeks

 23andMe vs AncestryDNA